ateschan/etchasketch/README.md

 ## Todo

+- [ ]  Mobile fixes
 - [ ]  Make the javascript dials interoperable with the screen
 - [ ]  Export the selected color, and proper grid scaling
 - [ ]  Have the screen turn dials depending on the position of the last click on the screen